Skip to main content

 The currently supported Camunda 8 Self-Managed components are:

-• Zeebe (workflow engine)
+• Zeebe (process automation engine)

 • Elasticsearch (database)